hyperhq/docs.hyper.sh-hyper/Reference/CLI/commit.md

       -m, --message=""    Commit message

 It can be useful to commit a container's file changes or settings into a new image.
-This allows you debug a container by running an interactive shell, or to export a working dataset to another server.
-Generally, it is better to use Dockerfiles to manage your images in a documented and maintainable way.
+This allows you to debug a container by running an interactive shell, or to export a working dataset to another server.
+However, it is generally better to use Dockerfiles to manage your images in a documented and maintainable way.

 The commit operation will not include any data contained in